How the LVAD Heart Pump Supports Failing Hearts

 Types of heart devices:

-Many circulatory supportive devices have been used in medical settings nowadays.
-Each patient is unique, and your doctor decides to implant the specific device in your heart according to your specific condition.
 Here are different types of ventricular assist devices that your doctor may suggest to treat your symptoms:

-- RVAD devices:
+1. RVAD devices:

 RVAD is a Right Ventricular Assistive Device that is implanted on the right side of the heart.
 The right side of the heart pumps blood to the lungs for oxygenation.
 When it becomes inefficient due to some disease or after undergoing a surgical procedure, RVAD is used to assist the heart in pumping blood.
 RVADs are not commonly used as LVADs, but it is one of the life-saving circulatory devices and are used in patients with right-sided heart failure.

-- BiVAD devices:
+1. BiVAD devices:

-- TAH devices:
+1. TAH devices:

 TAH is a Total Artificial Heart.
-As the name indicates, TAH is a device that not only assists the heart in performing its function, but it totally replaces the heart.
+As the name indicates, TAH is a device that not only assists the heart in performing its function, but it also totally replaces the heart.
 When the heart undergoes irreversible damage that cannot be treated with medications or surgery, it may require this TAH device.
 It can also be a permanent treatment for patients who are not suitable for heart transplant surgery.

-- LVAD devices:
+1. LVAD devices:

-LVAD or Left Ventricular Assist Device is another type of circulatory assistive device that assists the left side of the heart to pump blood to the whole body.
+LVAD or Left Ventricular Assist Device is one of the commonly used type that assists the left side of the heart to pump blood.
 A patient with heart failure may need an LVAD for recovery or while waiting for their heart transplant.
-Many patients receive LVAD as a permanent treatment because they are not suitable for a heart transplant surgery.
+Many patients receive LVAD as a permanent treatment because they are not suitable for heart transplant surgery.
 However, understanding the LVAD device benefits and risks is crucial for patients with advanced heart failure.

 How does the LVAD heart pump support failing hearts?

-A failure of the heart to pump blood and supply oxygen-rich blood to the whole body is a condition when you need a supportive device like an LVAD.
-LVAD is one of the widely used heart pump machines and is very effective in improving the symptoms of heart failure, such as shortness of breath, fatigue, fluid retention, and chest pain.
 This guide will help you understand the device and how it is effective in supporting failing hearts.
 For you to understand this completely, you must know what LVAD components are and how this device works.
 Here is a beginner’s guide to LVAD:

 What does LVAD consist of?